elugens/hello-javascript/docs/general-javascript-questions/javascript-fundamentals/type-conversion.md

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
-  <div><strong>Interview Response:</strong> Both, it happens in logical operations automatically, but can also be performed explicitly.</div>
+  <div><strong>Interview Response:</strong> Both.
+Logic operations do this automatically, but you can also do it explicitly.</div>
   </div>
 </details>

 ---

-### Is there an object that can be used for explicit Boolean conversions?
+### Are there any objects we can use for explicit Boolean conversions?

 <details>
   <summary><strong>View Answer:</strong></summary>